ahmedessamdev/ahmedspace/content/post/arabic-case-insensitive.md

 When I first started learning database systems, I ran into problems dealing with Arabic text in databases.
 Since these problems were specific to the Arabic language, I couldn't easily find solutions on the internet.
 I try in this post to summarize the solutions I know to a common Arabic text problem in database systems, hoping it will help someone struggling to deal with Arabic text in databases.

-You have characters which are considered the same in Arabic (like Alef `'ا'` and Alef without Hamza `'أ'`), but these are two different characters in database systems.
+You have characters which are considered the same in Arabic (like Alef `'ا'` and Alef with Hamza `'أ'`), but these are two different characters in database systems.
 When you try to make a search function in your website, for example, you want to ignore the differences between these characters.
 The use of case-insensitive collation like `utf8_unicode_ci` won't solve the problem.
 The `'ا'` and `'أ'` aren't considered equal in the [character mapping](http://collation-charts.org/mysql60/mysql604.utf8_unicode_ci.middle_eastern.html) of `utf8_unicode_ci`.

 There are three solutions for this problem: